Private Social Networks for Internal Communications

 How do you get your own private Facebook?

-So what do you do if you want to use activity streams for collaborating with your coworkers and share proprietary information?
-Email is great for person to person communications, but it’s a lousy collaboration tool.
+So, what do you do if you want to use activity streams for collaborating with your coworkers and share proprietary information?
+Email is great for person-to-person communications, but it’s a lousy collaboration tool.

 Google Wave was an early (now defunct) attempt at private social networking, but it was before its time.

-Salesforce.com introduced Chatter, its exclusive social networking service as an extension of its SaaS CRM platform.
+Salesforce.com introduced Chatter, its exclusive social networking service, as an extension of its SaaS CRM platform.
 It made its private social networking service free.

 To listeners of this podcast, it will come as no surprise that access to a safe activity stream in a private social network behind a firewall can bring new efficiencies and added productivity to the workplace.